seek-oss/sku/README.md

 Last but not least, please note that commands for SSR are different to the ones used normally:

 - Use `sku start-ssr` to start your development environment.
-It uses both `port.client` and `port.backend` to spin up hot module reloading servers.
+It uses both `port` and `serverPort` to spin up hot module reloading servers.
 - Use `sku build-ssr` to build your production assets.
 You can then run `node ./dist/server.js`.
-Your server will run at `http://localhost:xxxx`, where `xxxx` is `port.backend`.
+Your server will run at `http://localhost:xxxx`, where `xxxx` is `serverPort`.
 - Use `sku test-ssr` to test your application

 ## Contributing